 2 cups pork or chicken stock, in all

 how to prepare

-Combine the first 4 ingredients in a small bowl to make the seasoning mix.
-Reserve 2 tablespoons of this mixture if you are using 6 onions, or 2 tablespoons plus two teaspoons for 8 onions.
+Combine the first 4 ingredients in a small bowl to make the Seasoning Mix.
+Reserve 2 tablespoons of this mixture if you are using 6 onions, or 2 tablespoons plus 2 teaspoons for 8 onions.